jmbothe/brooklyn-museum/README.md

 1. [Clone this repo](https://help.github.com/articles/cloning-a-repository/) to your machine.
 2. In a terminal window, from the top-level project directory run `docker-compose up`.
+3. In a separate terminal window, navigate to the `client-ui` directory and run `npm install`.
+4. Once npm is finished installing, run `npm start`.
-3. Once all of the containers are up and running (wait a minute or two, especially if this is the first time you've docker'd up), navigate to [http://localhost:3000](http://localhost:3000) in your browser and enjoy the app!
+5. Once all of the containers are up and running (wait a minute or two, especially if this is the first time you've docker'd up), navigate to [http://localhost:3000](http://localhost:3000) in your browser and enjoy the app!
-4. When you are finished testdriving the app, in the terminal `ctrl + C` to stop the docker images, and then run `docker-compose down` to remove the mounted docker images.
+6. When you are finished testdriving the app, in the terminal `ctrl + C` to stop the docker images, and then run `docker-compose down` to remove the mounted docker images.

 ## Features